nucleartux/ai-grammar/README.md

 For other OS please check [this](https://medium.com/dcoderai/how-to-handle-cors-settings-in-ollama-a-comprehensive-guide-ee2a5a1beef0)

-4. Restart Ollama server
+4. Restart Ollama server:

+for macOS: click on the Ollama icon in the menu bar and click "Quit Ollama" and then run Ollama from the Launchpad (or Applications folder) again.

+---

-**Using Built-in AI in future versions of Chrome:**
+**Second option: Using Built-in AI in future versions of Chrome:**

 1. Install [Chrome canary version](https://www.google.com/chrome/canary/)
 2. Open `chrome://flags/#prompt-api-for-gemini-nano` and set it to `Enabled`